 Non-employee director compensation is set by the Board at the recommendation of the Nominating Committee.
-For the 2006-2007 period, each non-employee director receives the following cash compensation (which is prorated for partial year service): (i) an annual cash retainer of \$40,000 payable in equal quarterly installments; (ii) an additional annual retainer of \$10,000 for the Audit Committee chair and \$5,000 each for the chairs of the Compensation Committee, the Finance Committee and the Nominating Committee (payable in quarterly installments); (iii) meeting fees as follows: (A) \$2,000 per Board meeting attended, (B) \$2,000 per Audit Committee meeting attended other than the Audit Committee; (iv) \$2,000 for each business trip taken at the request of management to one of the Corporation's facilities for a business purpose other than a Board or Committee meeting; and (v) \$2,000 for any other business trip taken at the request of management.
+For the 2006-2007 period, each non-employee director receives the following cash compensation (which is prorated for partial year service): (i) an annual cash retainer of \$40,000 payable in equal quarterly installments; (ii) an additional annual retainer of \$10,000 for the Audit Committee chair and \$5,000 each for the chairs of the Compensation and Management Development Committee (the "Compensation Committee"), the Finance Committee and the Nominating Committee (payable in quarterly installments); (iii) meeting fees as follows: (A) 2,000 per Board meeting attended, (B) 2,000 per Audit Committee meeting attended, and (C) 1,500 per Committee meeting attended other than the Audit Committee; (iv) 2,000 for each business trip taken at the request of management to one of the Corporation's facilities for a business purpose other than a Board or Committee meeting; and (v) 2,000 for any other business trip taken at the request of management.
 The fee for a director's telephonic participation in a non-telephonic meeting of the Board or any Committee is one-half the otherwise applicable fee.